TABLE OF CONTENTS

 Enforcement is the final stage of the judicial process.
-It consists of the possibility for a claimant in whose favour a judgment has been delivered to demand that the competent enforcement body take all steps within its remit and prescribed by law in order to enforce a satisfaction of the claimant’s claim that the opposing party has not paid voluntarily.
+It consists of the possibility for a claimant in whose favour the court has found to require from the competent enforcement body to take all steps within its remit and prescribed by law in order to enforce a satisfaction of the claimant’s claim that the opposing party has not paid voluntarily.

-The right to enforcement arises from the existence of an enforceable claim which has not been voluntarily satisfied and an instrument permitting enforcement of that claim.
+The right to enforcement arises from the existence of an enforceable judicial instrument or another instrument and the issuing, on its basis, of an instrument authorising enforcement (writ of execution).

 Enforcement measures include: